SeriesOfUnlikelyExplanations/onward-blog/source/Sara-Quotes/index.md

 7. "Why can't we steal things from people when they need them?"

 8. "I just felt a stinky smell" after tooting in the tubby

+9. "Daddy - You make the bestest food ever!"

+10. "Daddy, the salt water went up my bum bum"

+11. Regular chanting - "Cheko, cheko" - "Sara, what does cheko mean?" said Tom - "Cheko means to poop on something." said Sara